hacker1024/Dell-Inspiron-7586-Hackintosh/README.md

 An OpenCore configuration for the Dell Inspiron 7586.

+**This branch has modifications for my (hacker1024's) specific device, like USB ethernet and Razer keyboard drivers.**

 ## Usage

 1. Copy the contents of this repo to your EFI partition.
 Make sure to recursively clone to include submodules!